cdapio/cdap/cdap-docs/users-manual/source/etl/index.rst

 ============
 ETL is **Extract**, **Transformation** and **Loading** of data, and is a common first-step in any data application.
-CDAP endeavors to make performing ETL possible out-of-box without writing code; instead, you just configure an ETL Adaptor and then operate it.
+CDAP endeavors to make performing ETL possible out-of-box without writing code; instead, you just configure an ETL Adapter and then operate it.

 Typically, ETL is operated as a pipeline.
 Data comes from a Data Source, is (possibly) sent through a series of one or more Transformations, and then is persisted by a Data Sink.